render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

 ### Issue vs Discussion

-If you don't know that the **solution** is, that's okay, we can work on getting a solution.
+If you don't know what the **solution** is, that's okay, we can work on getting a solution.

-If you aren't sure what the **problem** is should be, create a [discussion](https://github.com/render-engine/render-engine/discussion) post and we can talk about it.
+If you aren't sure what the **problem** is, create a [discussion](https://github.com/render-engine/render-engine/discussion) post and we can talk about it.

 If you aren't sure if it should be a discussion or an issue...
 That's okay, GitHub allows us to transfer issues into discussions or vice-versa.

 The general rule of thumb is don't let, not knowing where it goes, be the thing that prevents you from reporting that something happened.
-If you create an issue or an discussion, we'll address it/move it to the necessary place!
+If you create an issue or a discussion, we'll address it/move it to the necessary place!

 ### Being assigned an issue

 It's important to wait to be assigned an issue before starting to work on it.
 This prevents the following scenarios:

 > Two individuals contribute solutions to the same issue and someone is left with their code not being accepted.
-> A contributor does the work to resolve an issue  that is ultimately marked as *closed-Not Planned*. will not be added to the code-base.
+> A contributor does the work to resolve an issue  that is ultimately marked as *closed-Not Planned*. will not be added to the code base.
 > A contributor does work when a different solution is considered, resulting in wasting the contributor's time.

 If you want to work on a project simply say "I can work on this" or something to that effect, and wait for one of the maintainers to assign the issue to you.